blurstudio/hab/README.md

 [subprocess.Popen](https://docs.python.org/3/library/subprocess.html#subprocess.Popen).

 When the aliases are converted to dicts, they automatically get a "distro" key added to them.
-This contains a two item tuple containing the `distro_name` and `version`.
+This contains a three item tuple containing the `distro_name`, `version` and `source`.
 This is preserved when frozen.
 You can use this to track down what distro created a [duplicate alias](#duplicate-definitions).
 This is also useful if you need to tie a farm job to a specific version of a dcc based on the active hab setup.
 ```py